 - Once mixed, let it rest for 15 minutes to allow yeast to bloom.

-- Once yeast mixtures has rested, add salt, egg, and flour.
+- Once yeast mixture has rested, add salt, egg, and flour.
 Mix until all flour has been absorbed.
-If dough is still wet or sticky, add more flour 1 tablespoon at a time.
+If the dough is still wet or sticky, add more flour 1 tablespoon at a time.

 - Lightly dust a countertop or cutting board with flour.